About

 About Us

-Faith Kitchen was established as a separate 501(c)3.
+Faith Kitchen is an IRS 501(c)3 non-profit.
 Download our 501(c)3 certificate here.

 We rely heavily on volunteers to help us meet our goals and ensure that all those we serve are treated with dignity and compassion.
 We partner with dedicated organizations and individuals who donate their time, food or treasure.